rkique/synplifier/README.md

 In order to solve this pressing issue with synthetic biology, we created a conversion utility from standard protocol formats.
 We envision scientists who would like to disseminate plasmids to use this software to create easy to follow and reproducible walkthroughs.

-The example use of this utility is the LAMP-DETECTR diagnostic as listed here: https://mammoth.bio/wp-content/uploads/2020/02/A-protocol-for-rapid-detection-of-the-2019-novel-coronavirus-SARS-CoV-2-using-CRISPR-diagnostics-SARS-CoV-2-DETECTR.pdf.
-However, we also envision this tool being used to make many synthetic biology protocols simpler, or even as part of a workflow.
+We envision this tool being used to make many synthetic biology protocols simpler, or even as part of a regular workflow.
+However, the accessibility of testing can be life saving, and this is where we feel Synplifier can really excel: in combination with distributed enzymes, testing, and test kit production can be done within the community by the community.
+With this in mind, the example use of this utility is the LAMP-DETECTR diagnostic as listed here: https://mammoth.bio/wp-content/uploads/2020/02/A-protocol-for-rapid-detection-of-the-2019-novel-coronavirus-SARS-CoV-2-using-CRISPR-diagnostics-SARS-CoV-2-DETECTR.pdf.